 Is a Cease and Desist Defamation Letter Legally Enforceable?

 No, a cease and desist defamation letter isn’t legally enforceable.
-The letter’s sole purpose is to provide a warning to the offender that if they don’t stop defaming you that you may take legal action.
-Ideally, the letter will intimidate them into stopping their behavior before you have to take legal action, saving you time, money, and stress.
+The letter’s sole purpose is to warn the offender that you may take legal action if they don’t stop defaming you.
+Ideally, the letter will intimidate them into stopping their behavior before taking legal action, saving you time, money, and stress.